Alkon

+Alkon Distillery (ОАО «Алкон») is a Russian company which produces various alcohol products, vodkas, nastoykas, nalivkas and balsams.
+The company is one of the oldest distilleries in the country, founded in 1897.

 History

 The manufactory was founded in 1897 by Ivan Korsakov, aware that native citizens of ancient Novgorod were reputed for great skills in producing excellent vodka, which amused overseas connoisseurs of alcoholic beverages since 13th-15th centuries.
 Taking advantage of the water quality of Lake Ilmen and other water sources that surround Veliky Novgorod.

-"The storehouse" had been successfully producing Russian vodka by the times of the World War I. After that production and selling of vodka to the public was forbidden.
+"The storehouse" has been producing Russian vodka by the times of the World War I. After that production and selling of vodka to the public was forbidden.

 In the year of 1925 the manufactory was again renamed, this time into Novgorod Distillery No.5, and joint with Staraya Russa and Borovichy Distilleries.

-During the World War II distillery workers produced bottles with flame liquid for the front line, which Germans named as "Molotov cocktail".
-Till the beginning of fascist occupation of Novgorod on 19 August 1941, in short period, 70 thousand of bottles have been produced at the distillery which worked 24-hour on three-shift basis.

-By the moment of liberation of the city from the fascists the manufactory was seriously destroyed with hostile bombardments.
+During World War II, the distillery suffered major damage.
 The reconstruction of the destroyed manufactory began in July, 1944; few months later production of 40% ABV vodka in casks began.
-Famous "front 100 grams" were sent to military units.
+Ffront 100 grams" were sent to military units.

 The wine storage and wine department with a capacity of 600 thousands of decaliters were opened in 1960.
 The range of beverages was more than 60 products (red wines, brandy, liquors) prepared from natural raw material purchased in France and Spain.
 Wine warehouse was built in 1964, bottling department – in 1966.

-In the year of 1992 the manufactory got the status of Public corporation and a new name PLC Alkon.
+In 1992 the manufactory got the status of Public corporation and a new name PLC Alkon.

-In the year of 1996 Alkon together with the Dovgan protected manufacturing company established a special program which helped to effectively protect beverages from counterfeiting.
+In 1996, Alkon, together with the Dovgan protected manufacturing company established a special program which helped to effectively protect beverages from counterfeiting.
 For implementation of this program the distillery mastered the production of new elite vodka assortment under the Dovgan trademark.

 Sergey Yurievich Bobryshev has been CEO of Alkon since 2007.
-Hi-tech methods of quality control, progressive management, trademark development and positioning are combined with keeping up classical production technologies, the major rule of which is the usage of only natural components.